 - establishing regulatory standards for the phone-paid services industry - verifying and supervising organisations and services operating in the market - gathering intelligence about consumers, the market and individual services - engaging closely with all stakeholders - enforcing our Code of Practice - delivering organisational excellence. - 1.2.
-Over the past few years, we have overseen a successful transformation of the market for consumers.
-Complaints are now at record low levels (down by 94% from 2015/16), and at the start of 2022/23 we introduced a new Code of Practice Code 15 which delivers a regulatory approach fit for a modern market where, with rare exceptions, reputable companies provide services that consumers knowingly and willingly purchase. - 1.3.
-The PSA Board is proud of these achievements and is determined to ensure that such high levels of regulation in the consumer interest are able to be maintained in the future.
-In this context, the PSA board has therefore reflected upon the current state of the market, considered where potential issues may arise in the future, and the resources likely to be needed to deal with them.
-In conjunction with Ofcom, the PSA Board concluded that future regulation of an industry increasingly dominated by larger players would be better served by an organisation with the capacity and breadth of Ofcom rather than a free-standing body.
-As a consequence, it was announced in May 2022 that regulatory responsibility for phone-paid services will transfer to Ofcom, subject to DCMS approval. - 1.4.
-The exact date of transfer is still to be determined, but it is possible that it may be concluded during the 2023/24 financial year.
+In May 2022 the PSA and Ofcom announced regulatory responsibility for phone-paid services would transfer to Ofcom, subject to government approval.
+The core rationale for this is: - the PSA has overseen in recent years a successful transformation of the market for consumers, with high levels of compliance across nearly every service provided - the market has become dominated by larger household name providers - any future market issues would therefore be better served by an organisation with the capacity and breadth of Ofcom rather than a free-standing body. - 1.3.
+Much of the necessary statutory and operational work to prepare for the transfer has been undertaken during 2023/24.
+Last year's Business Plan and Budget allowed for the possibility that the transfer would be concluded during the year, but we now expect this to happen during 2024/25.
+The exact date of transfer is still subject to completion of statutory processes, but at this stage we are planning for October 2024.
 This Business Plan and Budget is therefore presented on the following basis: - the PSA will continue to deliver robust regulatory oversight of the market up until the point of transfer.
-The activity behind this oversight is set out in Section 4. - the cost of this activity will continue to be funded by the industry levy - this cost is initially presented as a budget for the whole of 2023/24, to allow for the possibility that transfer may not happen until the following financial year, but the levy will only be recovered in proportion to the number of months in which the PSA remains in operation
+The activity behind this oversight is set out in Section 4. - the cost of this activity will continue to be funded by the industry levy - this cost is initially presented as a budget for the whole of 2024/25, to allow for the possibility that transfer may not happen until the following financial year, but the levy will only be recovered in proportion to the number of months in which the PSA remains in operation - the funding arrangements for regulation of the phone-paid services market posttransfer will be subject to separate Ofcom consultation and/or notification - any extraordinary costs arising during 2024/25 in relation to the transfer will not be subject to the levy and will be funded from PSA's retained reserves.

-- the funding arrangements for regulation of the phone-paid services market posttransfer will be subject to separate Ofcom consultation and/or notification - any extraordinary costs arising during 2023/24 in relation to the transfer will not be subject to the levy and will be funded from PSA's retained reserves. - 1.5.
-The PSA budget for the whole of 2023/24 is £3,797,494. - 1.6.
-Overall the budget represents a saving of £558k (13%) in real terms over 2022/23 (a cash decrease of £80,724).
-Real terms savings are 41% (£2.7m) since 2015/16.
+- 1.4.
+The PSA budget for the whole of 2024/25 is £3,818,616. - 1.5.
+Overall the budget represents a saving of £316,000 (8%) in real terms over 2023/24 (a cash increase of £21,123).
+Real terms savings are 45% (£3.2m) since 2015/16.